Fe-Mu/SOS-listener/README.md

 ## Features

-- **GPS coordinates display**
+- **GPS coordinates display**: To allow the user to know its current location at all times whenever the location services and permissions are activated/granted.
 - **Add Emergency Contacts**
-- **Update Emergency Contacts**
+- **Update Emergency-Contacts**
-- **Delete Emergency Contacts**
+- **Delete Emergency-Contacts**
-- **Call Emergency-Contact**
+- **Call Emergency-Contacts**
-- **Send GPS position along with SOS-Messages**: To let your emergency contact know your current position.
+- **Send GPS position along with SOS-Messages**: To let your emergency-contact know your current position.
-- **Send SOS Messages to Emergency-Contact**: To let your emergency contact know your location and that they should call you back whenever they can and get help as soon as possible.
+- **Send SOS-Messages**: To let your emergency-contact know your location and that they should call you back whenever they can and get help as soon as possible.
-- **Send Silent-SOS Messages Emergency-Contact**: To let your emergency contact know your location and let them know they should not attempt to call you back but get help as soon as possible.
+- **Send Silent-SOS Messages**: To let your emergency-contact know your location and let them know they should not attempt to call you back but get help as soon as possible.
 - **Ability to activate up to three Direct-Call emergency buttons**: To contact without delay any of your local authorities/emergency-institutions
 - **Ability to change between light and dark themes**